 You might be thinking, “Wait a minute, you just described a wine glass.”
 Yes, that’s true.
-Wine glasses are designed to increase a wine’s surface area.
+Wine glasses (and even wine glasses with pour lines) are designed to increase a wine’s surface area.
 But they’re also designed to politely convey wine into our mouths.
 A wine decanter takes a glass’s aeration to the next level.
 Their unique shapes specifically maximize the areas where wine can rush and flow.
 But that’s not all decanters do.

 Wine decanters also make it easier to serve old red wines with sediment without pouring that sediment into a wine glass.
 For one, wine bottles are often tinted by design to minimize the risk of damage from direct light.
 But having your wine in a crystal-clear vessel makes it much easier to see the sediment.
-And secondly, the lip of many decanters is specifically intended to capture sediment during pouring—before it goes overboard.
+And secondly, the lip of many decanters is specifically intended to capture sediment while pouring wine—before it goes overboard.

 How to Decant Wine

 Learning how to decant wine does two primary things (though there are a few other benefits we’ll touch on later).
 It aerates wine to enhance its bouquet and flavor profile.
 And removes the sediment from older red wines, if they have any.
 To decant wine properly one must know how to use the decanter itself, when to decant wine, and how long to decant wine.

 How to Use a Wine Decanter